 Scalloped hammerheads are listed on Annex I, Highly Migratory Species, of the UN Convention on the Law of the Sea.
 Although states are urged to cooperate over the management of this species, no such management yet exists.
 They are in danger of becoming extinct and are categorised as "endangered" on the IUCN Red List of Threatened Species.
 You can do your bit by finding out more and signing up to join the Stop Shark-finning Campaign at www.sharktrust.org.

 More detailed information on hammerhead shark diving destinations:

-Dive The World Recommendations: Cocos Island, Galapagos, Socorro, Sudan, Layang Layang and Ari Atoll.
+Dive The World Recommendations: Cocos Island, Galapagos, Socorro, Sudan, and Layang Layang.

 ...
 I was very pleased with the whole booking procedure, extra questions I needed answering and the correspondence with all the staff who helped me with my booking.
 I had no trouble or problems.
 You were all very polite ... -- Ling Luong, Hong Kong.
 [More customer reviews]